josephdpurcell/docker-compose-unifi-network-application/README.md

 This is a how-to for using https://hub.docker.com/r/linuxserver/unifi-network-application

-Hopefully some day this repo gets deleted and put into https://github.com/linuxserver/docker-unifi-network-application#usage as a recipe?

 # Background

+Let's start with the fact of the Unifi controller software.
 Why.
 Why do I need all this state to control my network.
 I just want to go to the AP's IP and control it just like I do for the edge router.
 I have such a simple setup.
 But, alas, I am not a networking expert.
 There are probably good reasons.

+Then, how to run it?
+Fortunately I have experience getting applications to run, so thats not a problem just a bit of a hassle since it's not like you can just have a simple binary to run.

 I tried https://hub.docker.com/r/jacobalberty/unifi but it requires forcing APs into override notify and that felt not awesome.
 I wasn't even seeing the AP show up.
 I tried linuxserver's and I saw the AP but it got stuck in "Adopting" and then realized you have to do the same thing -- force override the notification thing.

+Based on what I see it seems like a great approach is to use https://github.com/linuxserver/docker-unifi-network-application with docker compose.
+I personally like that, at least.
+Thank you `linuxserver`!

-I couldn't find a stock docker-compose that looked like it would fit these goals:
+In the `linuxserver` docs I couldn't find a complete docker-compose example that included mongo, so I'm making this repo.

+Goals:

 * Use docker-compose
 * Any state is mounted as a volume (so the host machine can backup data)
 * Assume all required containers are in the docker compose (the linuxserver one assumes mongo is external)

-Mostly this repo is to help me remember how to do this again.
+But, honestly this repo is really just help me remember how to do this again.

 # DISCLAIMER